VegaDesigns/budget-tracker/README.md

 ## 🧠 Development Journey

 ### Phase 1: MVP Build
-**Goal:** Get the core app working with input, storage, and display.
+**Goal:** Get the core add/store/display flow working.

 **What Went Wrong:**
-- `localStorage` kept saving bad data and everything kept showed up as income because expenses weren’t negative.
+- Expenses were saved as positives
-- Calculations were off.
-The balance just equaled income.
+- Balance calculation was incorrect
-- The UI was confusing.
-Users would have to type `-200` for expenses.
+- Users had to type negative values manually

 **Fixes:**
-- Cleared `localStorage` and updated the logic to store expenses as negative numbers.
+- Updated storage logic to save expenses as negatives
-- Added a dropdown to let users choose “Income” or “Expense”.
+- Corrected the math for balance/income/expenses
-- Adjusted math logic to calculate actual balance correctly.
+- Added a dropdown to select Income vs. Expense

 ---